cimon-io/ansible-role-systemd-service/README.md

 ### Service section options

-The service section carries information about the service and the process it supervises.
+This section includes information about the service and the process it supervises.
 The parameter `systemd_service_type` configures the process start-up type for this service unit.

 ```yaml
 systemd_service_type: ""